Hear What Matters! Text-conditioned Selective Video-to-Audio Generation: Introduction

 In a bustling café, you can effortlessly tune into a friend’s laughter amid the chatter, or pick out the sound of a violin from an entire orchestra.
 This effortless segregation of sounds, achieved through \textit{auditory scene analysis}, is a hallmark of human perception~\cite{audio_scene_analysis}.
 At the core of this process lies selective attention, which enables us to focus on a specific sound source while filtering out irrelevant noise.
 Such an attention-driven mechanism allows humans to extract what truly matters from a rich and noisy world.

-Recent advances in neural audio generation have enabled the synthesis of realistic sounds from text descriptions or visual scenes in film and game post-production, known as Foley~\cite{oh2023demand}.
+Recent advances in neural audio generation have enabled realistic sound synthesis from text descriptions or visual scenes in film and game post-production, known as Foley~\cite{oh2023demand}.
 Video-to-audio (V2A) models~\cite{rewas,diff-foley,video-foley,mmaudio,multifoley} now generate temporally coherent, context-aware audio directly from visual content.
-Since they produce a single holistic soundtrack at a time, it is still challenging to produce a user-intended source only.
+However, they typically produce a single holistic soundtrack at a time.
 This limitation stands in sharp contrast to the sound production~\cite{oh2023demand,challengetta}, where sound designers do not sonify every visible object.
-Instead, they build scenes by layering individually crafted tracks, selecting which elements to include, and then mix and master them, to achieve precise creative control.
-However, current generative systems often limit such interactivity; even minor omissions in the output require re-synthesizing the entire audio, hindering practical usability.
+Instead, they build scenes by layering individually crafted tracks, selectively including or suppressing sound elements, and then mixing and mastering them, to achieve precise control.
+However, with current V2A models, even minor omissions in the output require re-synthesizing the entire audio, hindering practical usability.

-In this work, we tackle the \textbf{selective sound generation} problem: generating only the target sound that aligns with a user’s intention, given multimodal cues such as video context and text description.
-However, this problem poses fundamental challenges.
-First, grounding of multiple co-occurring sound sources in unconstrained auditory scenes is fundamentally challenging, especially in the absence of explicit source-level supervision.
-A few works~\cite{saganet,hearyourclick} have explored exploiting off-the-shelf segmentation models for visual scenes to localize potential sound sources, under the assumption that visually separable objects emit independent sounds.
-Yet, these approaches inherently operate on isolated spatial regions and thus fail to capture the broader visual context necessary for sound generation.
-As a result, they struggle to handle non-object sound sources, such as environmental or diffuse sounds (\eg, rainfall or wind), which cannot be localized to discrete visual boundaries.
-In addition, incorporating a large segmentation network increases computational overhead and significantly slows down inference.
+In this work, we tackle the \textbf{selective sound generation} problem: generating only the target sound that aligns with a user’s intention, given multimodal cues such as video and text.
+However, the presence of multiple co-occurring sound sources in real-world videos makes it inherently difficult to isolate the target sound without explicit supervision.
+A few works~\cite{saganet,hearyourclick} have attempted to localize sound sources using off-the-shelf segmentation models, where visual prompts such as points or masks are used to specify the target object.
+Yet, such approaches inherently operate on isolated spatial regions.
+Therefore, they struggle to handle broader visual context, including environmental or diffuse sounds (\eg, rainfall or wind), which cannot be localized to discrete visual boundaries.
+In addition, reliance on large segmentation networks increases substantial computational overhead.
+In contrast, we propose a new formulation of text-conditioned selective video-to-audio generation, where the target sound source is specified purely through a text prompt.
+This removes the dependency on explicit spatial prompts while enabling more flexible and semantically expressive control over sound generation.